 What if the website needs both strategy and execution?

 That is common.
-Some projects begin with consulting and then move into on-page SEO or content work once the right priorities are clear.
+Some projects begin with planning and then move into on-page SEO or content work once the right priorities are clear.
+In many cases, strategy and execution work better together because better decisions usually depend on seeing what the pages actually need.

 Start with the pages that deserve attention first